Transforming Our World: President George H. W. Bush and American Foreign Policy

 by Dr. Christine Crudo Blackburn (Author)

 The COVID-19 pandemic of 2020 was the first major, truly global pandemic since the influenza pandemic of 1918 and, as such, drew numerous comparisons to the infamous pandemic a century earlier.
 These comparisons prompted people to speculate whether we had learned anything about pandemic response since 1918.
-The short answer is yes—we have made tremendous scientific advancements and worked with greatly improved communication and technology in the response to COVID-19.
+The short answer is yes—we have made tremendous scientific advancements and worked with greatly improved communication and technology in response to COVID-19.

 Incidentally, however, there were lessons we seemingly did not learn from the 1918 pandemic.
-Disagreement over things like face masks and social distancing in 2020 were reminiscent of reactions 100 years earlier.
-The federalist system, which extends to the American public health system, also created similar patterns in the uniquely different paths taken by state responses and case numbers in different states.
+Disagreement over things like face masks and social distancing in 2020 was reminiscent of reactions 100 years earlier.
+The Federalist system, which extends to the American public health system, also created similar patterns in the uniquely different paths taken by state responses and case numbers in different states.
 In 2020, as in 1918, some states opted for stricter measures than others, and some states experienced worse outbreaks than others—sometimes as a direct result of pandemic response policies and sometimes for entirely different reasons.
 Such similarities demonstrate that while we have come a long way, there is still progress to be made.

 While the 1918 pandemic is remembered as the most destructive pandemic in modern human history, other notable epidemics and pandemics that have occurred over the last 100 years can offer insight as we look to future pandemics beyond COVID-19.
 This paper examines several critical epidemics and pandemics, including the 1918 flu, the 2003 SARS outbreak, the 2009 H1N1 pandemic, and the 2014 Ebola outbreak.
 In examining these events, the paper explores the in-country government responses, miscommunication, and misinformation, as well as focuses on the response within the United States.
 This paper also specifically examines the response by the State of Texas during each of these outbreaks.
 In some instances, there were no reported cases in Texas.
 By analyzing previous epidemics and pandemics, it is possible to expand our knowledge and better prepare the world, the country, and the State of Texas for the next pandemic.